s-victor/TinyPedal/docs/customization.md

     fixed_position
 Check whether widget is locked at startup.
 This setting can be toggled from tray icon menu.
 Valid value: `true`, same as `1`. `false`, same as `0`.
-    vr_comp
-Enables visiblity of widgets as tabs in order to be used in VR via apps such as OpenKneeboard.
-Valid value: `true`, same as `1`. `false`, same as `0`.

     auto_hide
 Check whether auto hide is enabled.
 This setting can be toggled from tray icon menu.
 Valid value: `true`, same as `1`. `false`, same as `0`.

     enable_grid_move
 Enable grid-snap effect while moving widget for easy alignment and repositioning.

+    vr_compatibility
+Enable widget visibility as windows on taskbar in order to be used in VR via APPs such as `OpenKneeboard`.
+Valid value: `true`, same as `1`. `false`, same as `0`.
+Non-VR user should not enable this option.

 ## Shared memory API